lamhizz/gpt-intelli-prompt-pro/README.md

 ## 5. Installation

 To get started with `gpt-workflow`, simply follow these steps:
+To get started with `gpt-intelli-prompt-pro`, simply follow these steps:
 1.  **Locate your Espanso `match` directory:**
     * **macOS:** `~/Library/Application Support/espanso/match/`
     * **Linux:** `~/.config/espanso/match/`
     * **Windows:** `%APPDATA%\espanso\match\`
 2.  **Save the file:** Copy the entire YAML content from `gpt-workflow.yml` into a new file named `gpt-workflow.yml` inside your `match` directory.
+2.  **Save the file:** Copy the entire YAML content from `gpt-intelli-prompt-pro.yml` into a new file named `gpt-intelli-prompt-pro.yml` inside your `match` directory.
 3.  **Restart Espanso:** Run `espanso restart` in your terminal to load the new snippets.

 ---